kernel-xen.sh: This script builds the Linux Kernel for a Xen Hypervisor.

 passed to the Linux kernel.

-configuration file.
-For example, include these lines in /boot/grub/menu.lst:
+For GRUB, for example, include these lines in /boot/grub/menu.lst:

 kernel /boot/xen.gz dom0_mem=524288 console=vga